-Casino employee robbed at gunpoint in Ohio parking lot
+Racino employee robbed at gunpoint in Ohio parking lot

-CINCINNATI (AP) - Authorities are searching for a suspect police say robbed a southwest Ohio casino employee at gunpoint.
+CINCINNATI (AP) - Authorities are searching for a suspect police say robbed a southwest Ohio racino employee at gunpoint.

 Hamilton County Sheriff Jim Neil says an aggravated robbery took place Monday at 2:14 a.m.
-EST in Belterra Park Casino parking lot, just east of Cincinnati.
-Police say a casino employee was getting into his vehicle when a male suspect brandishing a rifle demanded money.
+EST in Belterra Park parking lot.
+The park just east of Cincinnati offers gambling and horse racing.

+Police say an employee was getting into his vehicle when a male suspect brandishing a rifle demanded money.
 Police say he escaped with an undetermined amount of cash.

 No one was injured.

-Note: This story has been corrected to show that Belterra is considered a racino, not casino.